spatstat/AAU2015/labs/lab1.md

     2.  check the data for any peculiarities.

     3.  create a point pattern `hills` containing these data.
-        Ensure that the marks are a factor, and that the unit of length is given its correct name.
+        Ensure that the unit of length is given its correct name.

     4.  plot the data.